censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Short answer: more than your usual browser.

-Whenever your CENO Browser serves content to another user or forwards their traffic, it is consuming an extra amount of data which depends on factors like how popular the content is, how big, and how well-connected your device is.
+Whenever your CENO Browser serves content to another user or forwards their traffic, it is consuming extra data depending on factors like how popular or large the content is, and how well-connected your device is.
 Sharing more content also implies more overhead.

-Although Ouinet is much lighter in resources than other data-sharing applications, it can still result in increased data usage and fees.
-We recommend keeping an eye on the app's data usage (under Android settings) and running CENO on Wi-Fi instead of mobile connections.
+Although CENO is much lighter in resources than other data-sharing applications, it can still result in increased data usage and fees.
+We recommend keeping an eye on the app's data usage (under Android settings) and running CENO while connected to Wi-Fi instead of using mobile data.

 ### Does the CENO Browser use a lot of battery on my device?